wandb/weave/docs/docs/introduction.md

 You can use Weave to:
 - log and debug language model inputs, outputs, and traces
 - build rigorous, apples-to-apples evaluations for language model use cases
-- organize all the information generated across the LLM workflow, from experimentation, to evaluations, to production
+- organize all the information generated across the LLM workflow, from experimentation to evaluations to production

 ## Key concepts